3.6.1. Rules for drawing places (organizations)

 You should not move the old item to the new address; leave a deletion request for it.

-Historical events that happened more than 40 years ago (for example, the Place where Yuri Gagarin landed).
+Historical events that happened more than forty years ago (for example, Place where Yuri Gagarin landed).

-Significant natural and man-made events/disasters (for example, the Location of the Tunguska Meteorite, Location the Titanic Ruins)
+Significant natural and man-made events/disasters (for example, Tunguska blast site, Titanic wreck site).

 One of the criteria of fame might be if the number of relevant queries exceeds 100 based on https://wordstat.yandex.ru data.